Dusty Notes

 Dusty Notes is the fifteenth studio album by American rock band Meat Puppets.
 The album was released on March 8, 2019, by Megaforce Records.
-It is the Meat Puppets' first album to feature Elmo Kirkwood, son of Meat Puppets' lyricist and guitar player Curt Kirkwood; Elmo plays backing guitar.
-It is also the Meat Puppets' first album to feature keyboardist Ron Stabinsky.
-Dusty Notes also notably features the return of original drummer Derrick Bostrom.
+It is the Meat Puppets' first album to feature rhythm guitarist Elmo Kirkwood, son of Meat Puppets' frontman Curt Kirkwood.
+It is also the Meat Puppets' first album to feature keyboardist Ron Stabinsky as an official member after previously touring with the band.
+Dusty Notes also features the return of original drummer Derrick Bostrom afer 12 years.

-Content

 Musical style

 Dusty Notes has been described by MXDWN as incorporating "alt-rock, psychedelic and country rock" aspects.

 Critical reception

 Dusty Notes was met with some positive reception.
-AllMusic's Mark Deming remarked that the album "the best qualities of their more mature work", proclaiming it "a pleasing and well-crafted set" that reminds listeners that the band are "still vital and productive".
+AllMusic's Mark Deming remarked that the album embodies "the best qualities of their more mature work", proclaiming it "a pleasing and well-crafted set" that reminds listeners that the band are "still vital and productive".

 Caitlin Wills of MXDWN opined that the record's collection of songs were "as unique as they are beautiful".